Diamantina Cocktail

-Diamantina Cocktail is the third studio album by the Australian rock group Little River Band, released in May 1977.
+Diamantina Cocktail is the third studio album by the Australian rock group Little River Band, released in April 1977.
 It peaked at No. 2 on the Australian Kent Music Report Albums Chart and reaching No. 49 on the Billboard 200.
-The album was certified Gold in the U.S. by the RIAA in January 1978 for over 500,000 copies sold.
+A different version was released in the US by Harvest in May 1977.
+The album was certified Gold in the US by the RIAA in January 1978 for over 500,000 copies sold.

 The titled refers to a drink invented in the area of the Diamantina River in Queensland, Australia.
 It consists of Bundaberg Rum, condensed milk and an emu egg.